ghc/ghc/docs/users_guide/glasgow_exts.rst

 The only way ``*`` is unordinary is in its parsing.
 In order to be backward compatible, ``*`` is parsed as if it were an alphanumeric idenfifier; note that we do not write ``Int :: (*)`` but just plain ``Int :: *``.
-Due to the bizarreness with which ``*`` is parsed-and the fact that it is the only such operator in GHC-there are some corner cases that are not handled.
-We are aware of two:
+Due to the bizarreness with which ``*`` is parsed--and the fact that it is the only such operator in GHC--there are some corner cases that are not handled.
+We are aware of three:

 - In a Haskell-98-style data constructor, you must put parentheses around ``*``, like this: ::